hypo69/hypo/docs/gemini/consultant/ru/logger/logger.md

 """
 .. module:: src.logger
    :platform: Windows, Unix
-   :synopsis: Logger module
+   :synopsis: Logger Module

 This module provides a singleton logging utility with various logging levels and formats, including console, file, and JSON logging.
 It utilizes the Singleton design pattern to ensure a single instance of the logger is used throughout the application.
 The logger supports different log levels and output formats, and it can colorize console messages based on log severity.
 """

 import threading